libremfg/rhize-docs/content/get-started/introduction.md

 Rhize is based on open standards, like ISA-95, and open protocols, like MQTT.
 Open industry standards and protocols ensure that the application and your manufacturing processes speak a common language.
 Rhize heavily uses open-source software, which brings interoperability, reduced vendor lock, and robust tooling ecosystems.

-## A tool that fits to your processes

-The development of Rhize is the culmination of decades of experience from real practitioners.
-We know that manufacturing is messy, and each process has thousands of particulars.
-Even within the same company and segment, processes frequently differ from site to site.

-Our design philosophy empowers manufacturing operators to shape their tool for their work demands.
-Some examples of the flexibility include:

-- **A headless MES**.
-While Rhize has a graphical interface, all data is reachable through a single API endpoint.
-This means your teams can rapidly build custom frontends―and do it with the most comfortable API for frontend development, GraphQL.
-- **Low-code interface**.
-Model your schema and execute processes using BPMN, a visual programming language.
-The visual interface makes Rhize and your manufacturing automation accessible to the widest possible audience.
-- **Generic data collection**.
-Rhize receives data from all levels of the manufacturing process.
-The [NATS](https://nats.io) broker publishes and subscribes to low-level data from [MQTT](https://mqtt.org/) and [OPC-UA](https://opcfoundation.org/about/opc-technologies/opc-ua/), but the database can also receive ERP inventories and documents sent over HTTP.